MarvinKweyu/ColorDetect/docs/colordetect.rst

 Welcome to ColorDetect's documentation
 ======================================

-This site covers ColorDetect's usage and method documentation.
+This site covers ColorDetect's usage and module documentation.

 Getting started